shivannis/xandr-docs-public/xandr-docs/articles/monetize/select-an-audit-option-for-a-creative.md

 ---
 title: Microsoft Monetize - Select an Audit Option for a Creative
 description: Learn how to set up an audit options in this page.
-You can choose to audit your own creatives or have Xandr audit them. ms.date: 10/28/2023
+You can choose to audit your own creatives or have Microsoft Advertising audit them. ms.date: 10/28/2023
 ---